Kepler hits 2nd HR, connects in 9th, Twins beat Astros 9-8 - Philly

 Astros: 1B Yuli Gurriel (left hand surgery) returned to Houston and will work out in preparation for being cleared to return to the lineup on Friday.
 Gurriel hit .429 with four doubles and three RBIs in six rehab games at Double-A Corpus Christi.
 He was suspended for the first five games of the major league season for making an inappropriate gesture toward Dodgers pitcher Yu Darvish during the World Series.

-Twins: Reed pitched a night after an illness kept him away from the park.
+Twins: RHP Addison Reed gave up one hit in 1 2/3 innings the day after an illness kept him away from the park.

 UP NEXT